Jean-Paul Goude: Architecture

 In June 2019, Goude acquired the Villa Zilveli in Paris, a modernist house from the 1930s that had fallen into disrepair, with the intention of restoring it.
 However, faced with the scale of the work required, he announced in April 2021 that the building would be demolished and rebuilt identically.
 The villa was demolished in the summer of 2022, but in 2024, at the age of 85, Goude ultimately abandoned the idea of rebuilding it.
 He put the 212 m² plot of land up for sale along with a building permit and a reconstruction plan faithful to the original, developed in collaboration with Lankry Architectes.

 Villa Zilveli in 1933, the year of its construction.

 Villa Zilveli in ruins, shortly after it was acquired by Goude.

 Exhibitions

 Several retrospectives of Goude's work have been held.
 In 2011, the Musée des Arts Décoratifs, Paris presented the exhibition "Goudemalion".

 Padiglione d’Arte Contemporanea in Milan held the retrospective "So Far So Goude" in 2016.
 "In Goude we Trust!" was staged and at Palazzo Giureconsulti in Milan in 2019.

 Personal life

 Throughout his career, Goude associated with numerous models.
-Goude dated several of these muses, including Farida Khelfa, and, most notably, Grace Jones.
+Goude dated several of these muses, including Farida Khelfa, and Grace Jones.

 Goude's relationship with Jones began in 1977, when Jones asked Goude for advice in creating album artwork and music videos.
 As his muse, Grace Jones figured prominently in Goude's work.
-Goude has a son, Paulo Goude (born 1979) with Grace Jones.
+Goude has a son with Grace Jones.
 He and his wife Karen Park Goude have two children together.